getmoto/moto/README.md

 See [the related test suite](https://github.com/spulec/moto/blob/master/tests/test_core/test_auth.py) for more examples.

+## Experimental: AWS Config Querying
+For details about the experimental AWS Config support please see the [AWS Config readme here](CONFIG_README.md).

 ## Very Important -- Recommended Usage
 There are some important caveats to be aware of when using moto: